-Hybrid Pixel technology represents a mature and viable solution but reduction in the frontend pitch and in the total material budget, with respect to pixel systems developed for LHC experiments, is required for application in Layer 0.
+Hybrid Pixel technology represents a mature and viable solution but reduction in the frontend pitch and in the total material budget, with respect to pixel systems developed for LHC experiments, is required for application in Layer0.

-The spatial resolution constraints of 10-15 $\mu m$ set a limit to the area of the elementary readout cell and, as a consequence, to the amount of functionalities that can be included in the frontend electronics.
-For a pixel cell $50\times50~\mu m^2$ a planar 130 nm CMOS technology may guarantee the required density to implement inpixel data sparsification and fast time stamping ( $< 1\mu s$ ), as required for the high target hit rate in Layer0 of 100 MHz/cm in order to keep the module bandwidth to acceptable level (<5 Gbit/s).
+The spatial resolution constraints of $10\text{-}15~\mu m$ set a limit to the area of the elementary readout cell and, as a consequence, to the amount of functionalities that can be included in the frontend electronics.
+For a pixel cell $50\times50~\mu\text{m}^2$ a planar 130 nm CMOS technology may guarantee the required density to implement inpixel data sparsification and fast time stamping ($< 1\mu s$), as required for the high target hit rate in Layer0 of $100~\text{MHz/cm}^2$ in order to keep the module bandwidth to acceptable level (<5~Gbit/s).

 Denser CMOS technologies, as the 65 nm technology, can be used to increase the functional density in the readout electronics and include such functions as local threshold adjustment and amplitude measurement and storage.
 In this case, costs for R&D and production would increase significantly.
-Vertical integration (or 3D) CMOS technologies may represent a lower cost alternative to sub-100 nm CMOS processes to increase the functional density in the pixel cell [23, 24].
+Vertical integration (or 3D) CMOS technologies may represent a lower cost alternative to sub-100 nm CMOS processes to increase the functional density in the pixel cell [27, 28].

-A front-end chip for high resistivity pixel sensors with $50 \times 50~\mu\mathrm{m}^2$ pitch is under development for the application in SuperB A first prototype chip with 4k pixels has been produced with the ST Microelectronics 130 nm process adopting the same readout architecture, with in-pixel sparsification and timestamping, developed within the SLIM5 Collaboration [31] for CMOS Deep NWell MAPS [32, 33].
-The chip bump bonded to a high resistivity sensor matrix has been fully characterized, with beams, with good results [20].
+A front-end chip for high resistivity pixel sensors with $50 \times 50 \ \mu\text{m}^2$ pitch is under development for the application in Super B A first prototype chip with 4k pixels has been produced with the ST Microelectronics 130 nm process adopting the same readout architecture, with in-pixel sparsification and timestamping, developed within the SLIM5 Collaboration [35] for CMOS Deep NWell MAPS [36, 37].
+The chip bump bonded to a high resistivity sensor matrix has been fully characterized, with beams, with good results [23].

 In this first prototype only basic functionalities have been implemented.
-The readout architecture has been recently optimized to sustain efficiently the target Layer0 hit rate of 100 MHz/cm on matrices larger than 50k pixels.
-The new architecture, that requires a more complex in-pixel logic, implement a data push and a triggered version of the readout [19].
+The readout architecture has been recently optimized to sustain efficiently the target Layer0 hit rate of 100 MHz/cm2 on matrices larger than 50k pixels.
+The new architecture, that requires a more complex in-pixel logic, implement a data push and a triggered version of the readout [22].